944095635/DMSkin/README.md

 ## Notice
 #### 1. DFW was developed on VS 2017 Community, .NET 4.0 Environment, contains some c# 6.0+ grammar codes.If you cannot compile it through VS 2015 and others previous VS versions, please modify the source code youself.
-#### 2. The plan still has drawback, Non-client srea system button blocking operation on Windows 7 system.
+#### 2. The plan still has drawback, Non-client area system button blocking operation on Windows 7 system.

 ## Installation
 You can get the **`DMSkin.WPF.dll`** through 2 two different ways.